About Founder Casebook

 3. We never invent numbers.Every count, every base rate, every dollar figure on this site traces back to the dataset.
 If we don’t have the data, we don’t print a number that sounds plausible instead.

 4. We say when the casebook doesn’t cover you.
-Ninety founders is a real dataset, not an oracle.
-If your product, market, or question falls outside what we’ve dissected, the advisor tells you that directly instead of generating a confident-sounding guess.
+This is a real dataset, not an oracle.
+If your product, market, or question falls outside what we’ve learned from, the advisor tells you that directly instead of generating a confident-sounding guess.

 What we add

-Starter Story gives you 90 hours of individually excellent interviews.
+The original videos are excellent on their own.
 What we add is the layer that makes them comparable and actionable in the ten minutes you actually have:

-• Comparable-founder matching — tell the advisor your product, audience, and stage, and it finds the three to six founders in the casebook who were closest to where you are now, instead of making you guess which of 90 interviews is relevant to you.
+• Comparable-founder matching — tell the advisor your product, audience, and stage, and it finds the handful of founder stories, principles, and playbooks closest to where you are now, instead of making you guess which source is relevant.

-Everything the chat advisor tells you is generated from this analysis layer — the same dissected dataset that powers the playbook articles on this site.
+Everything the chat advisor tells you is generated from this analysis layer — the same structured knowledge base that powers the playbook articles on this site.
 No separate, uncited brain making things up on the side.

 Have a situation you want matched against the casebook?